JapoDeveloper/think-python/README.md

 # think-python
-A recompilation of solutions for exercises in the book Think Python
+A compilation of solutions of exercises proposed in the book Think Python.